-If you want to hire a car, they not only ask who you are but they also require you to prove the point.
+If you want to hire a car, they not only ask who you are, but they also require you to prove it.
 If you want to get married, or buy a house or do anything of significance, you need to prove who you are.

-I think it’s so important for each of us to know who we are before we go through another day because it helps us identify what is important in our lives and helps us work out what to do with our time.
+I think it’s so important for each of us to know who we are before we go through each day because, it helps us identify what is important in our lives and helps us work out what to do with our time.
 It also tells us what is the centre of our lives.
-So who are you really?

 Now during your work life you probably would answer “I’m Bob the builder” (assuming that your name was Bob and you knew something about carpentry).
 But in retirement one of those things is not available.

-Then some people answer “I’m Bob the former builder”.
+Some people answer “I’m Bob the former builder”.
 That an easy thing to say in retirement but tells me your focus is behind you on what you used to be or do.
-Most of us fall into that trap from time to time but it may indicate you are not as happy with your present situation as you were in the past.
+Most of us fall into that trap from time to time, but it may indicate you are not as happy with your present situation as you were in the past.

 So who are you right now?

-Into this unlikely situation of a man hiding in a wine press, an angel appeared and said to him “The Lord is with you o mighty warrior”.
-So the angel saw something in Gideon that even Gideon himself never saw.
+Into this unlikely situation of a man hiding in a wine press, an angel appeared and said to him “The Lord is with you Oh mighty warrior”.
+So, the angel saw something in Gideon that even Gideon himself never saw.
 He saw a warrior not just a man hiding in the wine press.

-You can read the rest of the conversation in the book of Judges chapter 6.
-But Gideon answers the angel with an accusation that he feels abandoned by God, that he is a weakling and from the weakest tribe in the land and he really can’t deliver anybody as the angel goes on to tell him – he was probably suggesting the angel has got the wrong address!
+Gideon answers the angel with an accusation that he feels abandoned by God, that he is a weakling and from the weakest tribe in the land and he really can’t deliver anybody as the angel suggests.
+He thinks the angel has got the wrong address!

-Now the rest of the story up to the battle Gideon leads, is really about Gideon being held back by believing he was not what God thought he was.
+Now the rest of the story up to the battle Gideon leads, is really about Gideon being held back by believing he was not what the Angel said he was.
 Even though he was given a fairly spectacular indication that God was serious about him when the angel touched some meat and grain with a stick and the rock it was on burst into flame.
-But even then, he asked for a couple of other signs to make sure God hadn’t made some mistake.
-Gideon had a serious identity crisis.
-Who he thought he was in fact was much less than he really was.
+But, even then, he asked for a couple of other signs to make sure God hadn’t made some mistake.
+Gideon had a serious identity crisis!!
+Who he thought he was, was much less than he really was.

-so who are you?
+So, who are you?
 Or maybe I should ask who does God thunk you are.
-The answer might surprise you and maybe even scare you but I believe God sees a great man inside of us if we are willing to step up and take on the challenges He has put ahead of us.
-We can all reach for a higher level if living and when we do- we will reach great heights and do great things.
+The answer might surprise you and maybe even scare you, but I believe God sees a great man inside of us.
+And if we are willing to step up and take on the challenges He has put ahead of us we can achieve great things.